grupo-avispa/semantic_navigation/semantic_goals_generator/README.md

 ## Overview

 ROS Service to generate 2D navigation goals with orientation in a specifed region of interest (ROI).
+These ROIs are described by a polygon defined by its edges in the map frame and a name.
 The service takes the number of navigation goals (*n*) and a ROI name (*roi_name*) and returns a list of goal poses.

-The ROIs are described by a polygon defined by its edges in the map frame.
+The ROIs are stored in a YAML configuration file.
+Look for the examples to get more information about it.

 There are optional parameters like:
-- Orientation of the goal.
-The goal can be orientated "outside" the ROI, "inside" the ROI or random by default.
+- Direction of the goal.
+The goal can be orientated "outside" the ROI, "inside" the ROI, "forced" to a value (see below) or "random" by default.
+- Yaw.
+Alternatively to the direction of the goal, the yaw of the goals can be forced to a value between -PI and PI.
+The yaw value from the request has priority over the yaw in the configuration file.
 - Distance from the border of the ROI.
 The goal can be at a distance (in meters) from the border of the ROI.
 Default is 0.0.

 Also it's included a service to request the ROI name of a known position.